grantwells10/haskell-git/README.md

 **Command.hs** -> Defining command data type constructors as well as corresponding functions (description, flags, validate)

-**CommandHandler.hs** -> handling each command, calling the smaller functions from other modules
+**CommandHandler.hs** -> Handling each command, calling the smaller functions from other modules, composing the functionality associated with each object that is part of the canonical Git object model

 **CommandParser.hs** -> Logic for a generalized command line input parser- extracting command, flags, and arguments from strings and creating ParsedCommands